100% Online Master's in Clinical Mental Health Counseling Curriculum

 Prerequisites: MHC 5400/5450

-Introduction to the structure and uses of the DSM-IV for diagnosing mental and emotional disorders.
-Limits and weaknesses of these approaches—especially with regard to cultural differences—and alternatives to them.
-How to use these systems effectively in the context of person-centered, psychosocial, and systemic interventions, and in culturally diverse environments.
-Current knowledge, theory, and issues regarding selected disorders.
-Use of technology-based research tools to secure and evaluate contemporary knowledge.
+Introduction to the structure and uses of the DSM-V TR for diagnosing mental and emotional disorders.
+Limits and weaknesses of these approaches—especially regarding cultural differences—and alternatives to them.
+How to use these systems effectively in the context of person-centered, psychosocial, and systemic interventions, and in culturally diverse environments will be addressed.
+Students will learn how the history of psychopathy and ways to integrate diagnostic criteria into case conceptualization and treatment planning, while utilizing appropriate treatment modalities.

 The Integrative Learning Capstone provides an opportunity for students to pull together things they have been working on for the past 3 years.
 It will also help them prepare for the next steps after graduation.
 Unlike past courses, which often have been content heavy, this course is about the student.
 Student’s will have an opportunity to do several things to enhance their professional development such as creating an electronic portfolio that provides evidence of growth as a counselor, creating a presentation that reflects that growth, and interviewing a mental health professional who has expertise in a particular field that interests them.